Tam123-xy/Mario-s-journey/README.md

 -When Mario passes through a blocker, the player gets one score.
 The scores will be recorded and output to encourage players to break their own highest scores.
 -When Mario successfully passes through 5 blockers continually, an extra 2 seconds may be added to the timer.
 -Blockers are static , Mario is animate, but all these will remain their own coordinate.
 IT IS NOT A COLLISION GAME -We will save the highest scores by using file.
-After the players restart the game still can know their height score.
+After the players restart the game still can know their previous height score.
 -Pygame

 count down timer, time: